 while that of $\BPGL_m(\CC)$ is

 In particular,

 so that $f$ cannot induce an isomorphism on rational cohomology, and must be nullhomotopic, a contradiction. \end{proof} \end{theorem}

-The argument above motivated the authors' work both in this paper and in \cite{aw4}.
-In order to construct algebraic counterexamples, however, it is necessary to employ complex algebraic varieties $X$ that approximate $\BPGL_m(\CC)$ in the sense that there exists a map $X(\CC) \to \BPGL_m(\CC)$ induced by an algebraic $\PGL_m$-torsor on $X$ and inducing an isomorphism on homotopy groups in a range dimensions, and for these we cannot bring the strength of~\cite{jackowski-mcclure-oliver-1} to bear.
+The argument above has philosophically informed the authors' work both in this paper and in \cite{aw4}.
+In order to construct algebraic counterexamples, however, we must use complex algebraic varieties $X$ that approximate $\BPGL_m(\CC)$ in the sense that there exists a map $X(\CC) \to \BPGL_m(\CC)$ induced by an algebraic $\PGL_m$-torsor on $X$ and inducing an isomorphism on homotopy groups in a range dimensions, and for these we cannot bring the strength of~\cite{jackowski-mcclure-oliver-1} to bear.
 We have made do with \textit{ad hoc} arguments that furnish obstructions in known, bounded dimension to maps $\BPGL_m(\CC) \to \BPGL_m(\CC)$.
 For instance, the topological plank in the argument proving that purity fails for $\Hoh^1_{\et}(X,\PGL_p)$ is an obstruction to a map

 that induces an isomorphism on Brauer group.
 This obstruction depends on Theorem \ref{thm:p}, which describes a restriction on maps

 in that it says a map inducing an isomorphism on $\pi_2$ must necessarily also induce an isomorphism on the $p$--primary part of $\pi_{2p+1}$.
 To prove Conjecture \ref{conj:failure} for all $\PGL_m$, one might only have to find an obstruction to the existence of maps $X \to \BPGL_m$ where $X$ approximates $\BP(m,mq)$, with $q>1$ prime to $m$.